 - In the past 14 days has your child, or anyone in your household, returned from travel outside Manitoba, including travel within Canada? - (If yes, they are required to self-isolate for 14 days following their return to Manitoba.
 If they are symptomatic [e.g., if they have respiratory symptoms], refer to Health Links-Info Santé at 204-788-8200 or toll-free at 1-888-315-9257 for further direction) OR - In the past 14 days has your child, or anyone in your household, had exposure to a confirmed case of COVID-19? - (If yes, they are required to self-isolate for 14 days.
-If they are symptomatic [e.g., if they have respiratory symptoms] refer to Health Links-Info Santé for further direction). - NOTE Exposure may include scenarios like large events or settings with confirmed case(s) of COVID-19. - In addition to any of the above, does your child, or anyone in your household, have cold or flu symptoms (e.g., fever, new cough, runny nose or sore throat)?
+If they are symptomatic [e.g., if they have respiratory symptoms] refer to Health Links-Info Santé for further direction). - NOTE Exposure may include scenarios like large events or settings with confirmed case(s) of COVID-19. - In addition to any of the above, does your child, or anyone in your household, have cold or flu symptoms (e.g., fever higher than 38 degrees celsuis, new cough, runny nose, sore throat, shortness of breath/breathing difficulties)?